Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/05-quiz-extra.md

 > {: .language-bash}
 {: .solution}

-> ### 9.
-Your job uses the software ‘beast’.
+9. Your job uses the software ‘beast’.
 What needs to come before your command to run beast?

+> ## Answer
 > ~~~
 > module load beast
 > ~~~
 > {: .language-bash}
 {: .solution}

-> ### 10.
-Where should all important input and output data be stored long-term and why?
+10. Where should all important input and output data be stored long-term and why?

+> ## Answer
 > The Research Data Store (RDS).
 RDS is backed up and Artemis is not!
 {: .solution}